mrstefangrimm/No3/Instructable/instructions.md

 Insert the skeleton into the *LMXIP-ChestForm*.
 Use some pins as shown on the picture to hold the skeleton in place.

-Mix the casting silicone and gentle cast it into the *LMXIP-ChestForm*.
+Mix the casting silicone and gentle cast it into the form.
 Add the *LMXIP-ChestFormCover* and wait until the silicone has hardened (read the data sheet from the manufacturer).
 Then wash off the PVA form.

 Glue the handles (rectangular profile w10 x l20 x h4 mm) to the wooden dowels d6 x l150 mm.